riboflavin/test-framer-sync/integrate/how-to-record-in-person-meetings-with-krisp.md

 description: Learn how to use Krisp for recording in-person meetings with three effective workarounds: creating a virtual bridge, using your laptop as a meeting observer, or connecting dedicated audio hardware.
 ---

-Recording in-person meetings with Krisp – Workarounds
+# Recording in-person meetings with Krisp – Workarounds

-## Summary

 This article explains techniques for using Krisp to record in-person meetings, despite the tool being primarily designed for virtual conferencing.
 It presents three main approaches: creating a virtual bridge through a conferencing app, using your laptop as a meeting observer, or connecting dedicated audio hardware.
 The article covers implementation steps for each method, best practices, post-meeting processing, limitations, and privacy considerations.